Chocobango/42_libft/README.md

 # libft | school 42

+✅ Passed with 125/100

 My version of school 42 libft project created at [Hive Helsinki](https://www.hive.fi/en/)

-Passed with 125/100

 ## About